-We would love to hear from you if you share our interest in supporting underserved entrepreneurs to thrive and in learning about the role small and medium-sized enterprises (SMEs) play in a healthy local economy that contributes to individual and community wealth creation.
-We are seeking a learning partner with expertise in social business models, mixed-methods evaluation, facilitation and co-ordination across diverse stakeholder groups, and ideally with experience of evaluating community-level programmes.
+We would love to hear from you if you share our interest in supporting underserved entrepreneurs to thrive and in learning about the role SMEs play in a healthy local economy that contributes to individual and community wealth creation.
+We are seeking a learning partner with expertise in social business models, mixed-methods evaluation, facilitation and coordination across diverse stakeholder groups, and ideally with experience of evaluating community-level programmes.

-Please apply by submitting a short application of 10 pages maximum in 12pt. font (including any visuals and budget, excluding CVs) to Financial.Foundations@urbanhealth.org.uk by 30th April at 5pm.
-We welcome questions about TEH or the tender prior to the application deadline and have provided the key contact details at the end of this document.
-Please ensure any queries are submitted by 28th April at midday to ensure the team can respond to your queries in good time.
+Please apply by submitting a short application of 10 pages maximum in 12 pt. font (including any visuals and budget, excluding CVs) to Financial.Foundations@urbanhealth.org.uk by May 9th at 5PM.
+We welcome questions about TEH or the tender prior to the application deadline and have provided the key contact person at the end of this document.
+Please ensure any queries are submitted by May 7th at midday to ensure the team can respond to your queries in good time.